Anjalisanjeeva/Matlab_Internship_/README.md

 - Successfully completed the Simulink Onramp course.
 - Completed two courses from the MATLAB for the MathWorks Certified MATLAB Associate Exam learning path.

-### Day 6: Advanced Learning and Research
-- Completed two additional courses from the MATLAB for the MathWorks Certified MATLAB Associate Exam learning path.
-- Reviewed relevant research articles related to the project work.

 ---

 ## Skills Acquired